Quantum Rationale-Aware Graph Contrastive Learning for Jet Discrimination: Details of Benchmark Models

-In QGNN, the graph's node features are embedded into quantum states using an embedding layer.
-These quantum states evolve under a parameterized Hamiltonian, which encodes the interactions between nodes (qubits) based on the graph’s adjacency matrix.
-The QGNN model relies on unitary transformations to evolve the quantum state over multiple layers.
-After the final layer, quantum measurements are performed, and the results are passed through a fully connected layer to make predictions.
+In QGNN, the graph's node features are first processed through a classical MLP encoder ([8 $\rightarrow$ 16 $\rightarrow$ 8]) with ReLU and BatchNorm, followed by a linear projection ([8 $\rightarrow$ $n_\alpha$]) to map features to qubit count.
+These features are embedded into quantum states using a parameterized quantum circuit with $n_\alpha=3$ qubits and 6 variational layers.
+The quantum circuit structure per layer consists of: (i) Hadamard gates $H^{\otimes n_\alpha}$, (ii) RY rotation encoding with $\theta_i = \arctan(x_i)$, (iii) parameterized U3 gates on each qubit with 3 parameters ($\alpha, \beta, \gamma$), and (iv) CNOT ladder entanglement with wrap-around connection.
+These quantum states evolve under the parameterized Hamiltonian, which encodes node interactions based on the graph's adjacency matrix.
+The QGNN model utilizes unitary transformations to evolve the quantum state across multiple layers.
+After the final layer, quantum measurements are performed in the Z-basis, producing a $2^{n_\alpha}=8$ dimensional classical vector.
+The results are passed through an MLP classifier ([8 $\rightarrow$ 16 $\rightarrow$ 2]) with ReLU and Dropout (0.1) to make predictions.
+Total parameters: 5,156 (54 quantum + 5,102 classical).